ASR4/destinx/README.md

 2. Twilio webhook hits `/webhook/whatsapp`
 3. Message is queued via BullMQ for async processing
 4. Intent classifier determines the user's goal (regex fast-path → Haiku LLM)
+5. Three-tier context window is assembled: recent messages verbatim, mid-range condensed, old messages summarized
+6. Active trip state is injected at the END of context to prevent drift
-5. Conversation engine sends the message to Claude with tools and conversation history
+7. Claude receives the message with all 15 tools and the user's confidence-weighted profile
-6. Claude may call tools (search flights, check weather, create trip plan, book flight, etc.)
+8. Claude may call tools (search flights, check weather, create trip plan, book flight, etc.)
-7. Tool results are fed back to Claude in a loop (up to 15 iterations)
+9. Tool results are fed back to Claude in a loop (up to 10 iterations)
-8. Final response is sent back via WhatsApp (with interactive buttons when appropriate)
+10. Final response is sent back via WhatsApp (with interactive buttons when appropriate)
+11. Preferences are extracted asynchronously via Haiku and stored with confidence scores

 ### Booking Flow (Flights)